Al-Balagha/Arabic-Rhetoric/test.md

 # Al-Balagha.com Arabic-Rhetoric Taxonomy
 ### Version 0.1.0, 16 November 2025 ###
-A structured, hierarchical, research-driven taxonomy of **Arabic rhetorical devices** by [https://al-balgha.com](al-Balagha.com, the Encyclopedia of Arabic Rhetoric).
+A structured, hierarchical, research-driven taxonomy of **Arabic rhetorical devices** by (al-Balagha.com, the Encyclopedia of Arabic Rhetoric)[https://al-balgha.com].

 This repository serves as the **open, citable, versioned reference** for all rhetorical device classifications used in computational analysis, corpus annotation, and digital humanities scholarship, including the **BALAGHA Score** project.